 These colorants tend to “set” once the mulch has been spread and given some time to dry.
 Up until that point, colorants can rub-off on hands, clothes and pavement.
 Colorant washes off ‘chipped’ hardwood mulches much more easily than shredded mulches.

-Insects will favor a moist environment that's close to your house whether the mulch is wood, stone, or otherwise.
-Some recommendations call for perimeter insecticide applications around the foundation of your home to ward off destructive insects like carpenter ants.
+Insects will favor a moist environment that’s close to your house whether the mulch is wood, stone, or otherwise.
+Some recommendations call for perimeter insecticide applications around the foundation of your home to ward off destructive insects like termites or carpenter ants.

 Other recommendations call for no mulch (of any type) close to the foundation of a house, for a distance of several feet.
 Most professional pest applicators recommend using baits for ant problems, always read and follow label directions.